 Once students arrive at Oxford, there are a range of societies and sports groups available to them including the Oxford University Canadian Society and the Oxford University Ice Hockey Club.

-As with students, Canada punches above its demographic weight in terms of academic staff at Oxford: with over 100 Canadian citizens on faculty, Canada is the eleventh largest source of international academics.
+With around 100 Canadian citizens on faculty, Canada is the twelfth largest source of international academics.

 Professor Sir John Bell

 Professor Bell is Regius Professor of Medicine at Oxford University and has made major contributions to the development of UK clinical and medical science.
 He founded the Wellcome Trust Centre for Human Genetics in Oxford, the first to focus on the genetics of common diseases, and then led the creation of four other clinical research institutes in Oxford.
 His own research on the immunogenetics of HLA, T cell receptors and autoimmune diseases has been sustained and ground breaking.

 Professor Bell is a past President of the Academy of Medical Sciences, has been elected a fellow of the Royal Society and was made a Knight Bachelor for services to medicine in the 2008 New Year’s Honours.

 Professor Bell was educated at the University of Alberta, Canada, before taking his medical training at Oxford as a Rhodes Scholar at Magdalen College.
 He became a Fellow of the Royal College of Physicians in 1992.
 His academic posts include a Clinical Fellowship at Stanford University, where he stayed from 1982 until his return to Oxford in 1987, where he became Nuffield Professor and Head of Clinical Medicine in 1992.

 Professor Jennifer Welsh